There are 327 names matching your criteria.

 or any other Germanic name with the first element gisil

-Means literally "the hill".
-Used by families residing on hilltops.
+Means "hill" in Norwegian, used by families residing on hilltops.

 Means "islet stream" (from Swedish holme